-Try shutting down and restarting your computer, then rerunning the Easy Install Wizard.
+4. Try shutting down and restarting your computer, then rerunning the Setup Assistant.

-If the Easy Install Wizard is still unable to find the Router, reference the section titled "Manually Configuring Network Settings" for installation steps.
+If the Setup Assistant is still unable to find the Router, reference the section titled "Manually Configuring Network Settings" for installation steps.

-Easy Install Wizard cannot connect my Router to the Internet.
+Setup Assistant cannot connect my Router to the Internet.

-If the Easy Install Wizard is not able to connect the Router to the Internet, please check the following items:
+If the Setup Assistant is not able to connect the Router to the Internet, please check the following items:

-- Use the troubleshooting suggestions within the Easy Install Wizard.
-If the troubleshooting screen does not open automatically, click on the "Troubleshoot" button in the lower, right-hand corner of the Easy Install Wizard window. - 2.
+1. Use the troubleshooting suggestions within the Setup Assistant.
+If the

+- troubleshooting screen does not open automatically, click on the "Troubleshoot" button in the lower, right-hand corner of the Setup Assistant window. - 2.
 If your ISP requires a user name and password, make sure that you have typed in your user name and password correctly.
 Some user names require that the ISP's domain may be at the end of the name.
 Example: "myname@myisp.com".
 The "@myisp.com" part of the user name may need to be typed as well as your user name.

-If you continue to have no Internet connection, reference the section titled "Manually Configuring Network Settings" on page 79.
+If you continue to have no Internet connection, reference the section titled "Manually Configuring Network Settings" (page 88 of this User Manual) for an alternative setup method.

-- The Easy Install Wizard completed installation, but my web browser doesn't work. - I am unable to connect to the Internet.
+- The Setup Assistant completed installation, but my web browser doesn't work. - I am unable to connect to the Internet.
 The "WAN" light on my Router is off, and the "Connected" light is blinking.